The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

-Since our establishment in 2017, In The Same Boat has collaborated extensively with the seafood industry, engaging at the corporate level, with industry associations, and with government entities.
+Since our establishment in 2017, In The Same Boat has collaborated extensively with the seafood industry, engaging at both the corporate level, with industry associations, and with government entities.

-The expertise we have developed over these years, now allows us to provide the seafood industry with a comprehensive cost efficient solution to minimize plastic pollution and increase recycling, ensuring compliance with both governmental regulations and public sustainability expectations.
+The expertise we have developed over these years, allows us to provide the seafood industry with a comprehensive cost efficient solution to minimize plastic pollution and increase recycling, while ensuring compliance with both governmental regulations and public sustainability expectations.

 – Required environmental monitoring

-– Professional coastal cleaning
+– Professional coastline cleanups

 – Documentation for ESG, EPR, CSRD, IMO and other legislations.

-– 1st response 24/7
+– 1st response service 24/7

 – Spreading awareness and knowledge within the industry